Neural Tech Daily

 Analytics

-We use Plausible Analytics for traffic measurement.
-This service:
+We use a privacy-preserving analytics service for traffic measurement.
+The service:

 You do not have to do anything to opt out, because there is nothing identifying you to begin with.
-If you’d still like to block analytics, an ad-blocker or DNS-based blocker (like NextDNS, Pi-hole) will do it.
-Plausible’s own data policy is at plausible.io/data-policy.
+If you’d still like to block analytics, an ad-blocker or DNS-based blocker (NextDNS, Pi-hole) will do it.

 Affiliate clicks